xavierraffin/fizz-demo/Documentation/ClientDeveloperDocumentation.md

                 //For now we have to type in the string itself and cannot be hidden, Ampilfy team is working on this solution
                 required: true,
               },
-            ]}></AmplifySignUp>```
+            ]}></AmplifySignUp>

 1. Now click save and start your React app and it should have worked.
-You have succeful add internationaltion to your verfication email base on the langage selected by the toggle button.
+You have successful add internationalization to your verification email base on the language selected by the toggle button.

 ## How to create a login button/link and redirect from authenticated page when no JWT token provided
 ## How to create a logout link